yanmsong/USA-Housing-Price-Predictor-App/README.md

 * Business outcome metric:

   Those users who have visited the web app to predict housing price will be contacted later asking for their experience.
 The satisfaction rate should be greater than 70%.

-## Planning

-### **Initiative 1**: Develop a well-performed machine learning model for predicting housing price.

-*	**Epic 1**: *explore data and gain insights from features*

-    * **Story 1**: plot histogram to visualize the distribution of each variable, detect outliers and skewness
-    *	**Story 2**: check descriptive statistics of each variable and correlation among them, detect multicollinearity
-    *	**Story 3**: draw a heatmap (using latitude and longitude) to visualize where housing listings are located
-    *	**Story 4**: identify variations in price by state and by region to investigate significant difference
-    *	**Story 5**: plot pie charts to visualize the makeup of housing types, laundry options, and parking options

-*	**Epic 2**: *train a baseline model for use in production*

-    *	**Story 1**: scope determining – try different sampling methods to reduce the size of data (originally 384,977 observations), such as stratified sampling based on region
-    *	**Story 2**: data cleaning – remove useless columns, correct erroneous/inconsistent data, treat outliers, impute missing values, transform and standardize variables, etc.
-    *	**Story 3**: feature engineering – generate new features, reduce levels of categorical variables by grouping similar classes, perform feature selection, conduct one-hot encoding, etc.
-    *	**Story 4**: split data into training and test sets (70:30 ratio)
-    *	**Story 5**: build and train a linear regression model and get baseline results

-*	**Epic 3**: *improve upon the baseline model for better prediction results*

-    *	**Story 1**: build and train other machine learning models, such as Ridge regression, Lasso regression, K-nearest Neighbors, Decision Tree, Random Forests, Gradient Boosting Machine
-    *	**Story 2**: tune hyperparameters for each candidate model through 10-fold cross validation and select the best set of parameters for each model based on cross validation RMSE
-    *	**Story 3**: choose the best model based on prediction accuracy, model interpretability and computational expenditure, then predict on the test set and see the results (RMSE and 95% confidence interval)
-    *	**Story 4**: refit the selected model on the whole cleaned dataset and create table in database to store fitted parameters
-    *	**Story 5**: evaluate feature importance and determine features to be put on web app for user inputs
-    * **Story 6**: code review, logging, and testing for reproducibility

-*	**Epic 4**: *update the best model with newly scraped data (given the housing market changes frequently and the data is scraped every few months)*

-    *	**Story 1**: apply the similar data processing pipeline to the new data to make it ready for model
-    *	**Story 2**: train the optimal model above on the new training data and report performance metrics on the held-out test set
-    *	**Story 3**: make the final model ready for deployment (i.e., repeat “Initiative1.epic3.story4”)

-### **Initiative 2**: Deploy an interactive web application that takes housing features from user and output predicted housing price in several seconds.

-*	**Epic 1**: *Design User Interface for interaction*

-    *	**Story 1**: setup the layout and design for the HTML
-    *	**Story 2**: add user input functionality
-    *	**Story 3**: display results and improve the UI if necessary

-*	**Epic 2**: *Deploy the web app (Flask) onto AWS*

-*	**Epic 3**: *Use an S3 bucket to store raw source data and create an RDS instance*

-*	**Epic 4**: *Testing (both unit tests and configured reproducibility tests)*

-*	**Epic 5**: *App improvement – provide more insights to users in addition to the predicted price*

-## Backlog
-1. “Initiative1.epic1.story1” (0 point) – PLANNED
-2. “Initiative1.epic1.story2” (0 point) – PLANNED
-3. “Initiative1.epic1.story3” (1 point) – PLANNED
-4. “Initiative1.epic1.story4” (1 point) – PLANNED
-5. “Initiative1.epic1.story5” (0 point) – PLANNED
-6. “Initiative1.epic2.story1” (2 points) – PLANNED
-7. “Initiative1.epic2.story2” (4 points) – PLANNED
-8. “Initiative1.epic2.story3” (4 points) – PLANNED
-9. “Initiative1.epic2.story4” (0 point) – PLANNED
-10. “Initiative1.epic2.story5” (2 points) – PLANNED
-11. “Initiative1.epic3.story1” (4 points) – PLANNED
-12. “Initiative2.epic1.story1” (4 points)
-13. “Initiative1.epic3.story2” (4 points)
-14. “Initiative1.epic3.story3” (2 points)
-15. “Initiative1.epic3.story4” (2 points)
-16. “Initiative1.epic3.story5” (1 points)
-17. “Initiative2.epic1.story2” (4 points)
-18. “Initiative1.epic3.story6” (4 points)

-## Icebox

-*	“Initiative1.epic4.story1”
-*	“Initiative1.epic4.story2”
-*	“Initiative1.epic4.story3”
-*	“Initiative2.epic1.story3”
-*	“Initiative2.epic2”
-*	“Initiative2.epic3”
-*	“Initiative2.epic4”
-*	“Initiative2.epic5”

 ## Directory structure